amyavari/iran-sms-laravel/README.md

 ## Contributing

 Thank you for considering contributing to the Iran SMS Laravel!
-The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md)
+The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md).
+This file provides a step-by-step guide to easily add a new driver (SMS provider) to the package.

 ## License